-A 100% wool fabric of classic heritage-inspired design, prioritising locally sourced materials and manufacturing processes from the South West of the UK.
+A 100% wool fabric of classic heritage-inspired design, prioritising local, responsibly sourced biological materials and manufacturing processes from the South West of the UK.

 Fernhill Fleece: Jen Hunter and Andy Wear

 Fernhill Fleece employs a best practice guide to growing and harvesting British wool, maximizing wool production from commercial farmers close to Bristol and the South West who are committed to transparent holistic management standards.
 Growers are mapped to offer full traceability and new methods of extracting the best fibres at shearing (such as pre-lamb blade shearing and Autumn shearing of lambs) will be encouraged.